– Part III –

 Gwen took a seat and Harvey plopped down on the under-sized couch, not bothering to remove any of the clothes first.

-“I honestly have no idea,” Gwen said.
+“I honestly have no idea,” Harvey said.
 “I’ve been trying to run through scenarios in my head of any possible explanation for what we found.
 And how it got here in the first place.”

 Harvey leaned back on the couch and propped a leg up on the equally under-sized coffee table.